-Privacy-preserving localization methods aim to prevent such content recovery and mainly fall into two categories: \textit{descriptor obfuscation} approaches define descriptors that are not informative enough to enable inversion but still allow accurate 2D-3D matching~\cite{dusmanu2021privacy,ng2022ninjadesc,pittaluga2023iccv,pietrantoni2023segloc}. \textit{Geometry obfuscation} approaches replace each 2D or 3D point with a potentially infinite set of points~\cite{speciale2019privacy,speciale2019privacy2d,geppert2020privacy,geppert2021privacy,geppert2022privacy,lee2023paired,pan2023privacy,shibuya2020privacy,moon2024efficient}.
-For example, replacing a 3D point with a 3D line amounts to replacing the point with an infinite set of points forming the line passing through this point~\cite{speciale2019privacy,lee2023paired} (see~\cref{fig:teaser}).
-By replacing points with infinite sets, these methods prevent a direct application of inversion attacks~\cite{pittaluga2019revealing,dusmanu2021privacy}.
-In geometry obfuscation approaches, the function mapping a point to a set of points is carefully designed such that the resulting sets still enable pose estimation, \eg, the 2D-3D point matches are replaced by 2D point-to-3D line matches in~\cite{speciale2019privacy}.
+Privacy-preserving localization methods aim to prevent content recovery and mainly fall into two categories: \textit{descriptor obfuscation} approaches, which modify descriptors to prevent inversion while enabling accurate 2D-3D matching~\cite{dusmanu2021privacy,ng2022ninjadesc,pittaluga2023iccv,pietrantoni2023segloc}, and \textit{geometry obfuscation} approaches, which replace each 2D or 3D point with a potentially infinite set of points~\cite{speciale2019privacy,speciale2019privacy2d,geppert2020privacy,geppert2021privacy,geppert2022privacy,lee2023paired,pan2023privacy,shibuya2020privacy,moon2024efficient}.
+An example of geometry obfuscation is lifting points to lines, which replaces each point with an infinite set of points lying on a line through the corresponding point~\cite{speciale2019privacy,lee2023paired} (see~\cref{fig:teaser}).
+By substituting points with potentially infinite sets, these methods prevent the direct application of inversion attacks~\cite{pittaluga2019revealing,dusmanu2021privacy}.
+Geometric obfuscation approaches carefully design the function mapping a point to a set of points so that the resulting sets still enable pose estimation; for instance, in~\cite{speciale2019privacy}, 2D-3D point matches are replaced by 2D point-to-3D line matches.